 - Identifying appropriate investigators and clinical sites to conduct these studies

 - Carefully monitoring drug labeling studies in children

-- Submit study data to the FDA for consideration of label modification
+- Submitting study data to the FDA for consideration of label modification

-- Make the study data available to researchers and the public
+- Making the study data available to researchers and the public

-Congress appropriates approximately $25 million from the NIH budget each fiscal year for the operation of the BPCA program.
-NICHD contributes approximately 25 percent of BPCA funding from its annual budget.
+Congress authorizes approximately $25 million from the NIH budget each fiscal year for the operation of the BPCA program.
+NICHD contributes approximately 25% of BPCA funding from its annual budget.
 The remaining funds are drawn from more than 20 other NIH institutes with significant pediatric research portfolios.